TonicAI/textual/docs/source/redact/redacting_text.rst

         tags=["my_first_request"])
     )

 The above code runs the redaction in the same way as any other redaction request, and then records the API request and its results.

 The request itself is automatically purged after 1 hour.

 You can view the results from the **API Explorer** page in Textual.
-The retention time is specified in hours and can be set to a value between 1 and 720.
+The retention time for the results specified in hours and can be set to a value between 1 and 720.

 Replacing values in your redaction response
 -------------------------------------------

-Tonic Textual includes additional utilities for customizing responses.
+Tonic Textual includes additional utilities to customize responses.
 The :class:`ReplaceTextHelper<tonic_textual.helpers.replace_text_helper.ReplaceTextHelper>` can take a redaction response from our redact call and modify the replacement values.

-For example, the below example will modify the replacement values for first names and cities and replace them with equal length strings comprised of just 'x'.
+For example, the below example modifies the replacement values for first names and cities.
+It replaces them with strings of equal length that consist of 'x'.

 .. code-block:: python